lqb2/blog/_posts/2021-09-28-toxic-patriarchy.md

 after a conversation in mid-2021 with one of my teacher's on men's work, cal, i have started to use the term toxic patriarchy instead of just patriarchy.

-cal helped me to see that patriarchy and matriarchy are just systems of organizing power. one of them awards power by default to men, the other to women.
+cal helped me to see that patriarchy and matriarchy are just systems of organizing power. one of them awards power by default to men, the other to women. note: this is related to but distinct from matrilineal and patrilineal societies

 but in truth, neither is necessarily better than the other. it's possible to have a just matriarchal society in the same way that it's possible to have just patriarchal society.